 Yes, canine intestinal parasites can lead to bouts of diarrhea, even at night.
+The reason is that the parasites will continue living in your dog’s gut and causing him to have diarrhea.
 Simply changing the diet of your pup may not be enough.
-The reason is because the parasites will just continue living in the gut of your dog and continue causing him to have diarrhea.

-To determine if your dog has intestinal parasites, a vet will need to rule it out by taking a stool sample and examining it under a microscope.
+To determine if your dog has intestinal parasites, a vet must rule it out by taking a stool sample and examining it under a microscope.
 This is because parasites are usually not seen by the naked eye; you almost always need a microscope or a test to rule out intestinal parasites.

 What are the more severe causes of nocturnal diarrhea in dogs

 It’s best not to jump to conclusions and go to the most extreme case when your dog experiences nighttime diarrhea.
-However, it can be helpful to educate yourself, and if you notice any of the signs, you can bring them up to the vet to help with the diagnosis potentially.
+However, it can be helpful to educate yourself, and if you notice any of the signs, you can bring them up to the vet to help with the diagnosis.

 A disorder in the intestines can be painful and result in stress, making your dog more likely to bark at night.
-If your dog is barking in pain or anxiety, you need to take him to the vet immediately.
+If your dog is barking in pain or anxiety, you must take him to the vet immediately.

-Keep in mind, though; some dogs may simply be barking to get attention.
-If you give your dog attention when he barks and he doesn’t stop, then that’s a good indicator there is something wrong.
+However, remember that some dogs may simply be barking to get attention.
+If you give your dog attention when he barks and doesn’t stop, that’s a good indicator of something wrong.